Julian Savea: Personal life

 In April 2013 Savea was charged over a domestic violence incident involving his partner.
 The charges were later withdrawn after Savea completed police diversion.
 Savea had previously appeared on posters for an anti-domestic violence campaign, 'It's Not OK'.

 In December 2015, Savea married his girlfriend of 3 years, Fatima.
-The couple announced via Instagram that they are expecting their first child in December 2017.
+The couple announced via Instagram that they were expecting their first child in December 2017.
 Their daughter, Jude Telesia Savea was born on 7 December 2017.